mdklatt/serial-python/doc/tutorial.md

 This data stream can be read using a `FixedWidthReader`.
 The reader must be initialized with a set of field definitions.
 Each field is defined by its name, position, and data type.
-For a fixed-width field the position is given by its character positions, i.e. a [begin, end) pair:
+For a fixed-width field the position is given by its character positions, i.e. a [begin, end) pair.

     from serial.core import FixedWidthReader
     from serial.core import StringType